 Weather StoryAlmanac, microseasons, and the day's weather story.

-Weather in Surprise, Arizona
+Surprise, Arizona Weather

-Saguaro crowns open white.
-Day 58 of spring.
+The monsoon settles in.
+Day 15 of summer.
 Read this microseason across nine climate regions →

 Surprise, AZ